Getting from Belize City to Placencia

 The Placencia Sidewalk is for foot traffic and runs from the end of the peninsula up the Caribbean Sea side of the peninsula.
 Alaska Reprieve is located on the Placencia Sidewalk about one mile north from the tip of the peninsula.

 Once in Placencia, you can choose to lie on the beach, relax in the shade of the balcony of the Alaska Reprieve, nap in the hammocks, or get out and about.
 Placencia offers great meals, fresh-caught seafood, souvenir shops, restaurants, grocery stores, coffee shops, wine bars and more.
 The barrier reef offers world-class diving, snorkeling, and fishing.
-There are expeditions to the jungle, spice farm, banana farm, chocolate factory and more.
+There are expeditions to the jungle, spice farm, chocolate factory and more.
 There is tubing, hiking in the Cockscomb Basin Natural Reserve, and trips to see the Scarlet McCaw.
 My favorite activity (if you can call it an activity) is to meander down to the end of the peninsula around 3:30 pm to see the catch of the day, talk with the locals and ex-pats, and buy fresh fish.

 Anyway, first you have to get to Placencia.
 Most people avoid Belize City and head straight south.
 If you decide to overnight in Belize City, I recommend the Radisson Fort George or the Best Western Biltmore.

 So, finally, here are some options for getting to Placencia: